Macberto/GoogleMusicRemovedSongsParser/README.md

 3. Click the "Next" button

-4. Select how you want to download your data (the default settigns should be fine)
+4. Select how you want to download your data (the default settings should be fine)

 5. Click on "Create Archive" button

 6. Wait a few minutes until your data is downloaded

-7. Extract your downloade .zip file.
+7. Extract your downloaded .zip file.
 Inside of it you should see a Google Play Music folder that contains sub-folders with a bunch of
 .csv files for your Playlists, Radio Stations and Tracks